ESSENTIAL FOR LIVING (EFL)

 and, here is A Description of the EFL Performance Criteria used to measure ‘learner performance’ during an initial assessment of skill deficits and ‘small increments of learner progress’ during instruction click here

-Once you receive your copy of EFL, here are resources that will help you get started…
+Once you receive your copy of the EFL Handbook, here are resources that will help you get started…

 ESSENTIAL FOR LIVING

 1. A Description of What to Expect from EFL and How to Get Started will appear on the page which faces page 1 of the EFL handbook.
 If this page is blank, you can click here and view or print this page.

 3. As you get started, click here and view or print The ‘Start Me Up” EFL Introduction and User Guide